ahrussell/barsy/README.md

     // to stop the animation, call stop barsy.stop();

-    // to restart the animation, call start barsy.restart();
+    // to restart the animation, call restart barsy.restart();